How Often Can You Refinance Your Home

 Consider how much more you would pay for your home over the term of the loan.
 If you have 20 years left on the loan and you extend it to 30 years with a refinance, will you pay more in total interest?
 If so, it may not make good investment sense to refinance.
 However, if you don’t plan to extend the loan or if the savings makes up the difference, it may be a wise decision.

-If you are struggling to make the monthly payments and you have the ability to reduce them, refinancing may make sense even in the absence of long-term financial benefits.
+If you are struggling to make the monthly payments and you can reduce them, refinancing may make sense even in the absence of long-term financial benefits.
 However, your ultimate goal should be to either pay off the loan earlier or buy a more affordable home to maximize your investment.